maybebyte/anthesis/nix-internals-cflags.md

 - Reviewing each patch for gcc/clang for compilation flags.
-I had a look at their configure-time flags, but reviewing patches takes more time than I'm comfortable investing in this at the moment.
+I had a look at their configure-time flags, but reviewing patches takes more time than I want to invest at the moment.
 - Reviewing the configuration and patches of things other than the compiler that influence binary execution, such as binutils, libc, etc.
   These aren't really compilation flags, although still interesting.
-I guess I do make somewhat of an exception for LDFLAGS.
+I guess I do make an exception for LDFLAGS.
 - Reviewing the configuration of every supported compiler.
 I'm only doing GCC and Clang.
-I won't include their configure-time flags inline, but I'll link to where they can be found (since the configuration of the compiler is often closely tied to build flags).
+I won't include their configure-time flags inline, but I'll link to where they can be found (since the configuration of the compiler often ties closely to build flags).
 - Comparing each architecture per distribution to find architecture specific flags.
 I'm only doing x86_64 for now.
 - Covering every single distribution.
-Generally speaking, outside of large forks like Ubuntu, I'm mostly interested in independent distributions rather than forks.
+Generally speaking, outside of large forks like Ubuntu, I'm interested in independent distributions rather than forks.
 Mainly because I have a feeling this is where the most difference is likely to be observed.
 - Covering build flags for every compiled language (Rust, Go, etc).
   These are indeed interesting, but my focus is on C/C++, specifically CFLAGS and CXXFLAGS.

 My approach favored coverage, not extreme precision.
-I mostly gathered compilation flags that I could find in a configuration file (the equivalent of `/etc/portage/make.conf` for other distributions), through some light source code reading, or by executing some utility.
-I had to limit myself in some ways because otherwise it was unlikely that I'd be able to release this article anytime soon.
+I gathered compilation flags that I could find in a configuration file (the equivalent of `/etc/portage/make.conf` for other distributions), through some light source code reading, or by executing some utility.
+I had to limit myself in some ways because otherwise it was unlikely that I'd release this article anytime soon.

-So, please don't take what I've written here as gospel.
+Please don't take what I've written here as gospel.
 Something being absent doesn't necessarily prove anything, as the distribution may have enabled it in a place that I didn't look.
 However, something being present and reflected in the linked source code _does_ prove that a